 The Conversion Building houses four parallel process lines.
 The operation utilizes a one-step fluidized bed process to convert DUF6 to uranium oxide powder.
-This is accomplished by reacting DUF6 gas with steam, nitrogen, and hydrogen that produces HF.
-The oxide powder is collected and packaged for reuse or disposal, while HF is a saleable end product.
-Low levels of HF off-gassed from the conversion process are captured by a primary and secondary caustic scrubber system.
+This is accomplished by reacting DUF6 gas with steam, nitrogen, and hydrogen that produces hydrofluoric acid.
+The oxide powder is collected and packaged for reuse or disposal, while hydrofluoric acid is a saleable end product.
+Low levels of hydrofluoric acid off-gassed from the conversion process (hydrogen fluoride vapor) are captured by a primary and secondary caustic scrubber system.
 Emissions from oxide handling are controlled by a high-efficiency particulate air filter system.
-Air that is displaced during filling and emptying of HF storage tanks at the HF storage and load-out area is vented through a dedicated scrubber system.
+Air that is displaced during filling and emptying of hydrofluoric acid storage tanks at the hydrofluoric acid storage and load-out area is vented through a dedicated scrubber system.
 The facility has two emission points.
 Emission point U001 is the stack for the Conversion Building.
-Emission point U002 is the stack for HF storage and load-out area.
+Emission point U002 is the stack for hydrofluoric acid storage and load-out area.

-Any stationary source with the potential to emit more than 100 tons per year of any regulated air pollutant other than a hazardous air pollutant (HAP), 10 tons per year of any HAP, or 25 tons per year of any combination of HAPs is considered a major source under Title V of the CAA.
+Any stationary source with the potential to emit more than 100 tons per year of any regulated air pollutant other than a hazardous air pollutant, 10 tons per year of any hazardous air pollutant, or 25 tons per year of any combination of hazardous air pollutants is considered a major source under Title V of the Clean Air Act.
 Title V major sources are subject to Title V permitting requirements.
-During USEC's leasehold, USEC operations were considered a Title V major source.
-Accordingly, USEC operated under a Title V permit.
-On February 4, 2014, USEC applied for a renewal of its Title V permit.
-This permit application added 21 emergency motor emission units, under 40 CFR Part 63, Subpart ZZZZ, National Emissions Standards for Hazardous Air Pollutants for Stationary Reciprocating Internal Combustion Engines.
-On October 21, 2014, at the termination of USEC's lease and prior to issuance of a renewed permit, USEC transferred its Title V Air Permit to FFS.
-On February 23, 2015, KDAQ issued Title V Permit V-14-012 to FFS.
+FPDP currently operates under the Title V permit V-14-012 R1.
+The permit was issued on August 14, 2015 from KDAQ to FFS.